Monthly Archives: December 2021

 I’d never seen Tokyo Olympiad until now and although I don’t recall passing up the chance to do so, I hadn’t sought it out.
 I had the idea that Kon Ichikawa’s much-admired film represented the dawn of poetry-in-motion sports action and felt the director therefore had a lot to answer for.
 I love and love watching the Olympics as the peak of international sporting competition, not for aestheticised images of the competitors.
 (It’s getting harder with every Games to enjoy straight replays of events – as distinct from reworkings of them into a supposedly more enthralling sequence of shots, complete with usually annoying musical accompaniment.)
 There is a lot of slo-mo in Tokyo Olympiad, and plenty more to delight film aficionados who aren’t sports fans, but there’s also a lot of competitive action played at the right speed.
 I was delighted by the detailed coverage of athletics events, especially by how well Ichikawa conveyed, obviously in abbreviated form, the long duration of some of them – the 10000m[2], the pole vault – going on so late in the evening that the stadium’s in virtual darkness.

 The dominance of athletics over other sports in the film was fine by me, too.
 After Ichikawa’s introduction to the Games – from a wrecking ball hitting a semi-demolished building as construction of the Olympic Stadium gets underway, to the opening ceremony and lighting of the flame – track and field occupies the entire first half of Tokyo Olympiad, save for a gymnastics codaThe second half begins and ends with athletics also, in two otherwise very different episodes.
 The first, unlike any other in the film, concentrates on an individual athlete, Ahmed Issa of Chad.
 His country hadn’t previously been represented in the Olympics; one of just two Chadian competitors in Tokyo, Issa reached the semi-finals of the Men’s 800m, and is the main focus of sequences shot in the Olympic village.
-I think it’s the case that no sport included in the 1964 programme is entirely overlooked though some get only cursory coverage.
+I think it’s the case that no sport included in the 1964 programme is entirely overlooked though some sports get only cursory coverage.
 There’s an increasing sense of Ichikawa making sure to include every discipline as a duty rather than a matter of personal choice so it’s all the more fortunate that the film’s climax is the Marathon.

 Ichikawa portrays the Marathon as the apotheosis of effort on the part of Olympians – unique in the extremity of its physical demands yet, in essence, the epitome of what’s involved in preparing for competition in any Olympic event.
 The race is exciting to watch in several ways.
 The 1964 Tokyo Games were the first to be broadcast internationally by satellite although the pictures weren’t seen live across the world (as they would be for the Games in Mexico City four years later)[3].
 In the 1960s and 1970s, most of a televised Marathon was shrouded in mystery.
 You saw the runners leave the stadium; for the next two hours, the commentators would every so often report on what they gathered was happening out on the road but nothing more was seen until the leader(s) approached the stadium for the final lap or two of the track.
 This made the event especially suspenseful; it also means that Ichikawa’s coverage of the middle parts of the Marathon – both the progress of the race and sponges-and-soft-drinks procedure on the streets of Tokyo – is a chance to look into sporting history you’d always assumed to be inaccessible.
 Even so, what happens in the Stadium at the end is amazing, too: the Ethiopian gold medallist Abebe Bikila doing callisthenics for the crowd to show he wasn’t tired; Britain’s Basil Heatley, who made up many places in the closing stages, sprinting past the Japanese Kokichi Tsuburaya in the last hundred metres to take the silver medal.